Raquel Welch, model and actress, dies at 82 - ExBulletin

 She landed her first major film role in “A Swingin’ Summer” in 1965, after which she signed a contract with 20th Century Fox.

-Welch then landed one of her most iconic roles on “One Billion BC,” where she took on the role of Loana – a beauty in a furry bikini.
+Welch then landed one of her most iconic roles in “One Billion BC,” where she took on the role of Loana – a beauty in a furry bikini.

 FILE – A UK poster for Don Chaffey’s 1966 fantasy adventure ‘A Million Years BC’ starring Raquel Welch.
 (Movie Poster Image Art/Getty Images)